pocc/bga_discord/src/docs/bga_help_msg.md

     This bot will delete this message after you send it.
     If either username or password has spaces, use quotes.

-## **link @discord_tag bga_username**
-    NOTE: If you run setup, linking accounts is done automatically.

-    link is used to connect someone's discord account to their BGA account if you already know both.
-They will not have to run setup, but they will not be able to host games.
+    This bot will remember usernames and passwords.
+To delete your stored username, password, or options, set them to something else using the interactive command `!setup`.

-## **make game user1 user2...**
+## **play game user1 user2...**
-    make is used to create games on BGA using the account details from setup.
+    play is used to create games on BGA using the account details from setup.
     The game is required, but the number of other users can be >= 0.
     Each user can be a discord_tag if it has an @ in front of it; otherwise, it will be treated as a board game arena account name.

-## **tables user1 user2...**
+## **status user1 user2...**
     tables shows the tables that all specified users are playing at.
     To see just the games you are playing at use `tables <your bga username>`.